Are saturated fats bad for you?

 I don't know which is worse in a crunch, using a very small amount of mayo on toast or a very small amount of margarine.
 No special name brand, just cheap generic of both.
 I am at work and jelly was not an option nor was real butter.
 Putting nothing on at all was completely out of the question.
 When this situation arises which is worse for my body?

 The short answer is that they are about the same.
-Two teaspoons of either "cheap generic" mayonnaise or margarine contains about 7.5 grams of fat.
+Two teaspoons of either "cheap generic" mayonnaise or margarine will contain about 7.5 grams of fat.
 Of that about 1 gram is saturated fat.
 There's probably a little more sodium in the margarine.
 This comparison does assume that the margarine was the softer kind that comes in a tub.
 Both have about 65 calories in a two teaspoon serving.

 To expand on this a little (the long answer), the one reason that you might want to choose one product over the other would be if there were fewer or no trans fats listed on the package.
 These are the types of fats that is the worst for your body.
-Fewer and fewer products have these and the government now mandates that the amount be reported in the Nutrition Facts section on the package label.
+Fewer and fewer products have these and the US Government now mandates that the amount be reported in the Nutrition Facts section on the package label.

-A good alternative to all three of these is the equivalent amount of peanut butter and this might be in the cabinet at your office.
-Two teaspoons has about the same amount of calories as the mayonnaise or margarine but less fat, and peanuts are legumes which we know are quite good for you.
+If you had the option, a better alternative to both of these is the equivalent amount of peanut butter.
+Two teaspoons has about the same number of calories as the mayonnaise or margarine, but less fat, and peanuts are legumes which we know are quite good for you.